Azure-Samples/azure-search-knowledge-mining/workshops/Module 4.md

 	...
  ```

-This will map the diseases into two distinct fields, so that we can assign different analyzers to each of them.
+This will map the diseases into a field named **diseases** in the search index.

 Now, let’s reprocess documents.
 Go to the portal to **RESET** your Indexer and re **RUN** it.